 If the UK is to lead the world, and benefit from an industrial strategy which puts technical education at its heart, the next government must address the current emergency caused by the shortage of specialist, qualified teachers in mathematics, physics, computing, engineering, and design & technology.

-The next UK government should:
+To do this, the next UK government should:

 - Increase eligibility for bursaries/loans for training to teach all these subjects in primary, secondary, and further education